Yasemin Kimyacıoğlu

-Yasemin Kimyacıoğlu (born February 26, 1985), a 5' 7" guard, is a Turkish American women's basketball player at Santa Clara University in California, USA.
-Her sister, Şebnem Kimyacıoğlu, plays professionally for Turkish club Beşiktaş J.K., and for the Turkish national team.
+Yasemin Kimyacıoğlu (born February 26, 1985), a 5' 7" guard, is a Turkish-American women's basketball player at Santa Clara University in California, US.
+Her sister, Şebnem Kimyacıoğlu, plays professionally for Turkish club Beşiktaş J.K., and the Turkey national basketball team.
 Kimyacıoğlu is a Pinewood High School alum having graduated in 2003, two years after her sister.
 She was born to Turkish parents in Mountain View, California.
 She is majoring in mechanical engineering at Santa Clara.